What is Digital Technology?

-Digital hearing aids are programmable, meaning the hearing aid settings can be precisely fine-tuned, and special features can be adjusted for each wearer by the Audiologist, using special hearing aid software on a computer.
+Digital hearing aids are programmable, meaning the hearing aid settings can be precisely fine-tuned, and special features can be adjusted for each wearer by an audiologist, using special hearing aid software on a computer.
 Hearing aids are programmed and customized for the hearing loss, preferences, and lifestyle of the person who wears them.

 In addition to basic the basic digital signal processing discussed above, many hearing aid manufacturers offer different hearing aid models, based upon the sophistication of audio processing technology.
 The more sophisticated and advanced digital hearing aids tend to be more automatic in that they better adapt the audio processing profile to the specific environment encountered.
 The more sophisticated hearing aids are best suited for individuals who often find themselves trying to listen in challenging audio environments.
 Examples of some of these advanced features, what they do and how they benefit the hearing aid wearer are: